 Plan your stay: For a hassle-free getaway, make a travel itinerary and check in with businesses or locations you want to visit ahead of time.

 Make reservations: Since seating is limited, reservations for dining are recommended.
-Some places like beach bar service, a reservation is required.
+Most dining locations have convenient curbside, takeout and delivery.
 Make sure to make yours ahead of time by visiting restaurants’ websites.
 Bon appétit!
 Some attractions such as; historical and cultural venues also require reservations.

 Travel at non-peak times: You’ll reduce the number of visitors you’ll come in contact with and avoid wait times—and who doesn’t like that?

 Consider new discoveries: Try takeout with a view.
 Take a hike that’s off the beaten path.
 New memories are yours for the making.